intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Overview/pytorch_inference.md

 multi_model = InferenceOptimizer.to_multi_instance(model, cpu_for_each_process=[[0], [1], [2,3], [4,5]])
 ```

-## Context Manager
+## Automatic Context Management
 BigDL-Nano provides ``InferenceOptimizer.get_context(model=...)`` API to enable automatic context management for PyTorch inference.
-With only one line of code change, BigDL-Nano will automatically provide suitable context management for each accelerated model, it usually contains part of or all of following three types of context manager:
+With only one line of code change, BigDL-Nano will automatically provide suitable context management for each accelerated model, it usually contains part of or all of following three types of context managers:

 1. ``torch.no_grad()`` to disable gradients, which will be used for all model